Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - [The Pico Slide Show](https://github.com/Raphael-Boichot/Pico-slide-show) by Raphael-Boichot, a minimalistic and tiny digital frame showing Game Boy Camera images, made with a RP2040 Zero.
 It directly embeds as much as 540 images into the Raspberry Pi Pico flash memory.
 - [The Game Boy Photo Booth](https://github.com/Staacks/there.oughta.be/tree/master/game-boy-photo-booth) by there oughta be, a mariage photobooth with a Game Boy Camera and a Game Boy Printer as main guests.
-- [Megaduck to game boy camera adapter](https://github.com/Raphael-Boichot/Megaduck-to-game-boy-camera-adapter) by Raphael-Boichot, an adapter to flex with your Game Boy Camera and most important, your [Megaduck aka Cougar Boy](https://en.wikipedia.org/wiki/Mega_Duck).

 # Social media